anthrolisp/orbmacs/README.md

 Run in a terminal
 `git clone https://github.com/kvvba/orbmacs.git ~/.emacs.d`

-Either restart emacs at this point or simply use `M-x load-file`, and point it to `~/.emacs.d/init.el`
+Either restart Emacs at this point or simply use `M-x load-file`, and point it to `~/.emacs.d/init.el`

 # Hints

-Use `C-h b` to view the help on emacs bindings, including ones created by packages and by me.
+To view a range of help options, key in `C-h ?` or simply `M-x help`.
+Alternatively you can key `C-h` and wait a moment, and the package which-key will display a list of valid completions for different help options. `C-h f` (describe-function) and `C-h v` (describe-variable) are particularly helpful.

 # Notes